jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 #### 8.10.1 AdaptiveFilter

-Performs an adaptive filter on an image..
+Performs an adaptive filter on an image.

 *Parameters*: